 The character of Cable was created by Rob Liefeld and was mostly framed by writers Louise Simonson and Fabian Nicieza who patterned the character after Liefeld's plots.
-It wasn't until much later that Nathan Christopher Summers, infant son of Cyclops and the mercenary visiting from the future, were linked as being the same individual.
+It wasn't until much later that Nathan Christopher Charles Summers, infant son of Cyclops and the mercenary time-traveler from the future, were linked as being the same individual.

 Before he became Cable, Nathan Summers was the infant son of Cyclops who was sent into the future for protection.
 As a child, Cable possessed a mild form of psionic abilities.

 Later, Cable appeared as a man with mysterious roots.
 He first led everyone to believe that he was simply a man with cyborg parts.
 This characterization slowly changed into that of a mutant with robot parts.
 His character finally evolved into the child that Cyclops had sent into the future, revealing him as a mutant with techno-organic parts.

 His first mission was ensuring Stryfe didn't interfere with the ascension of Cannonball as a High Lord.
 This storyline quickly ended without resolution when Marvel dropped the Externals concept.
 He was then simply leader of a team that defied Xavier's dream while continuing to fight for its own ideals.

 After learning to suppress his Techno-Organic Virus, Cable gained nearly unrivaled power, which he used in an effort to make the world better.
 When he lost those powers, he then dubbed himself the protector of Hope Summers and brought her with him into the future for protection.
 Eventually, sacrificing himself for her benefit.